vladris/pixie/README.md

-`le` - replaces first operand by 1 if it is less than second operand, with 0 otherwise `leq` - replaces first operand by 1 if it is less than or equal to the second operand `jnz` - moves the instruction pointer to the address supplied by the second operand if the first operand is not 0 `in` - reads a word from the input and stores it in the first operand (second operand is ignored) `out` - outputs the first operand (second operand is ignored)
+`le` - replaces first operand by 1 if it is less than second operand, with 0 otherwise `leq` - replaces first operand by 1 if it is less than or equal to the second operand `jnz` - moves the instruction pointer to the address supplied by the second operand if the first operand is not 0 `in` - reads a word from the input port sepcified by the second operand and stores the value into the first operand `out` - outputs the first operand to the input port specified by the second operand

 ## I/O